Clascoterone

 Clascoterone, sold under the brand name Winlevi, is an antiandrogen medication which is used topically in the treatment of acne.
 The medication is used as a cream by application to the skin, for instance the face and scalp.
 Clascoterone is an antiandrogen, or antagonist of the androgen receptor (AR), the biological target of androgens such as testosterone and dihydrotestosterone.
 It shows minimal systemic absorption when applied to skin.

-Clascoterone was developed by Cassiopea and was approved for medical use in the United States in August 2020.
+Clascoterone was developed by Cassiopea and was approved for medical use in the United States in August 2020 and in the European Union in October 2025.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.

 Medical uses

 Clascoterone is indicated for the topical treatment of acne vulgaris in people aged twelve years of age and older.

 Two large phase III randomized controlled trials evaluated the effectiveness of clascoterone for the treatment of acne over a period of 12 weeks.
 Clascoterone decreased acne symptoms by about 8 to 18% more than placebo.
 The defined treatment success endpoint was achieved in about 18 to 20% of individuals with clascoterone relative to about 7 to 9% of individuals with placebo.
 The comparative effectiveness of clascoterone between males and females was not described.